sws2apps/sws2apps-docs/docs/products/cpe/features/source_material/import_jw_ord.md

 ![JW.ORG Import Old Issue](./import_jw_org_old.png)

 CPE will download and import the source materials from jw.org.
-A confirmation message when the import is completed.
+A confirmation message will appear when the import is completed.
 Click OK to complete.

 ![JW.ORG Import Complete](./import_jw_org_complete.png)